areaofeffect/hello-world/README.md

 **Discussion** : Programming in the real world.
 Front-end developers, Back-end, Fullstack, Graphics, API developer, iOS/Android, Embedded Systems, Creative programmer*

+**Assignment**:

+1. Download required applications and set up your development environment
+2. Modify one hello world app presented in class.
+3. Watch the Humane Representation of the Thought by Bret Victor.

 <br/>